Alisson-Ramos/Alisson-Ramos/README.md

 **A little bit more of me...**

-- 🖥️ I'm studying in an IT technician course in Etec Aristoteles Ferreira
+- 🖥️ I'm studying in an System Development technician course in Etec Aristoteles Ferreira

 - ❤️ I'm passionate about understanding Design and Frontend development